Updated March 2021

 Shawnee National Forest

 Most famously recognized as the Garden of the Gods, this beacon for nature lovers is located in southern Illinois, just between the Mississippi River and the Ohio Rivers in Herod, IL.
-It offers 403 miles hiking, rolling hills, forests, lakes, creeks, open lands, and rugged bluffs.
+It offers 403 miles of hiking, rolling hills, forests, lakes, creeks, open lands, and rugged bluffs.
 Jackson Falls, located within Shawnee National Forest, offers sandstone cliffs and boulders for climbing, and also just to admire.
 A place not talked about enough, but one worth making the trip for!

 Where to stay near Shawnee National Forest